keysmusician/holberton_file_downloader/README.md

 ## To do
 - Sometimes filenames (header files for C projects) appear in the "Requirements" section.
 These could be included as well.
 - Shebangs can be scraped and written to files.
+The downside of this is that Chrome detects these as executable scripts and issues a warning when downloading.
 - For C projects, it could scrape `*-main.c` files (and maybe even autofill header files)

 ## Bugs